janvmusic/Learning/articles/how-to-ruin-your-career.md

 - Keep a weekly log of your work.
 Notes would be fine
 - Keep a tracking on your 1-on-1 talks
 - Remember your intentions
-- Just like you did with Miho, as for what YOU want
+- Just like you did with Miho, ask for what YOU want

 ### 3. All or nothing outlook
 - "But a career is not a zero-sum game.
 Just because other people will advance faster than you at a certain times in your/their life, doesn't mean you can't advance at all."